Remove R9704. The second wire connects to BKL_PWM (the top pin of where R9704 was).

 When you run High Sierra (or later...) then this step is NOT optional.
 Without it you can not control the brightness, and worse, the brightness will disappear altogether after system sleep.
 When you run any OS before High Sierra then mounting the two wires is optional but there is no problem if you do implement them.

-If you want the Tiresias to handle the LCD backlight then you have to solder two wires from the Tiresias to the motherboard.
+If you want the Tiresias to handle the LCD backlight then you have to solder two wires from the Tiresias to the motherboard and remove one resistor.

 The first wire (yellow in our pictures) connects to the unmarked pad on the Tiresias.
 The other end connects to WS_KBD23 on Test Point 1128.
 This wire is needed to be able to control the backlight with the F1/F2 keys after placing the green wire.
 If you don't need to control the backlight you can leave this wire out.
 (Thanks to Paul Daniels for pointing out the Test pad!)

-The second wire (green in our pictures) connects to the PWM pad on the Tiresias.
+The second wire (green in our pictures) is for the PWM signal that controls the brightness of the backlight.
+It connects to the PWM pad on the Tiresias.
 The other end connects to BKL_PK after sleep when running High Sierra or later.

 Alternative location for WS_KBD23 for connecting the yellow wire.